 3. Jal Mahal, Jaipur

 These pictures are from Mansagar lake or Jal Mahal, a notable tourist attraction in Jaipur.
-It is popular among tourists by the name of the water palace.
+It is popular among tourists the name of the water palace.
 Here is a picture of Jal Mahal along with Mansagar Lake.

 4. Cutting of Trees in Aravali Hills